wp-plugins/easy-error-reporting/readme.txt

 == Description ==

-This plugin helps to debug in live site.
+This plugin helps to debug on production environment.
 On installation, the subscribers and visitors will not see the PHP errors, warnings or notices but Administrator, Editor, Author and Subscriber will be able to view and debug.
 The error reporting level can be set from WP Dashboard >> EER Settings section for each user type.
 There will be no need to go to config file each time to enable/disable debug mode.